gigalixir/gigalixir-cli/docs/source/main.rst

 Error Reporting
 ---------------

-Bugs in the CLI are reported to GIGALIXIR's error tracking service.
+Bugs in the CLI are reported to Gigalixir's error tracking service.
 Currently, the only way to disable this is by modifying the source code. `Pull requests`_ are also accepted!

 .. _`Pull requests`: https://github.com/gigalixir/gigalixir-cli/pulls

 Open Source
 -----------

-The GIGALIXIR CLI is open source and we welcome pull requests.
+The Gigalixir CLI is open source and we welcome pull requests.
 See `the gigalixir-cli repository`_.

 .. _`the gigalixir-cli repository`: https://github.com/gigalixir/gigalixir-cli